 Types of SEN Support/ provision/ staff expertise

 Communication and Visual timetables to support pupils to

 Interaction understand what will happen and when.

 • Areas of classroom are clearly defined and

 This may include: labelled.

-• Support during times of stress or anxiety.
+Support during times of stress or anxiety.

 Autistic Spectrum Areas of low distraction / individual

 Disorders (ASD) workstations.

-• Speech, Language Movement breaks and a carefully planned
+Speech, Language Movement breaks and sensory diets (advised

-and sensory diet.
+and by professionals)

 Communication Social skills support through small group

-Needs (SLCN) interventions e.g. circle time programme, social
+Needs (SLCN) interventions e.g. Nurture, circle time and

-Developmental stories.
+Developmental social stories.

-Language Building block-based therapy to develop social

-Disorder (DLD) communication skills.

-Use of ICT where possible to reduce barriers to
+Language Disorder (DLD) Use of ICT, where necessary, to reduce barriers to learning.

-learning.

-Support or supervision at unstructured times of
+• Support or supervision at unstructured times of

 the day e.g. break time and lunchtime where

 appropriate.

 Resources to support pupils with speech and

 language difficulties e.g. word banks, visual

 prompts.

 Opportunity to communicate in various ways

-e.g. communication books.
+e.g. golden books, home-school books.

 Small group or one-to-one support for

 developing pupil's speech, language and

 communication following programmes of work

-provided by outside specialists such as speech

-and language therapists.
+provided by outside specialists such as speech and language therapists.

 Resources to reduce anxiety and promote

 emotional wellbeing e.g. fiddle toy, stress ball,

 tangles.

 Forest School provision.

 Access to 'The Sensory Room' - Our school

 sensory space.

 Social, Emotional and Our 'Restorative Approach to Positive

 Mental Health Behaviour Policy' provides support for all

 Difficulties children in school to develop the skills and

 awareness to identify for themselves when

 their behaviour is changing, to choose an

 appropriate course of action to help 'get back

 to green - READY' and to self-regulate.
 Staff

+offer support to pupils to enable them to do

+This may include: this effectively where appropriate.